MicrosoftDocs/Dynamics-365-Operations.is-is/hr/includes/retail-name.md

 > [!NOTE]
-> Þetta efnisatriði á við um Dynamics 365 for Finance and Operations, Enterprise edition og Dynamics 365 for Retail.
+> <span data-ttu-id="f2f33-101">Þetta efnisatriði á við um Dynamics 365 for Finance and Operations, Enterprise edition og Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="f2f33-101">This topic applies to both Dynamics 365 for Finance and Operations, Enterprise edition and to Dynamics 365 for Retail.</span></span>